 NMFS biologists should request monitoring reports and spatial data for each monitoring event in both hard copy and electronic version, to be provided within 30 days after the completion of each monitoring period to allow timely review and feedback from NMFS.
 These reports should clearly identify the action, the action party, mitigation consultants, relevant points of contact, and any relevant permits.
 The size of permitted eelgrass impact estimates, actual eelgrass impacts, and eelgrass mitigation needs should be identified, as should appropriate information describing the location of activities.
 The report should include a detailed description of eelgrass habitat survey methods, donor harvest methods and transplant methods used.
 The reports should also document mitigation performance milestone progress (see II.F.6.
 Mitigation Monitoring and Performance Milestones).
-The first report (for the 0-month post-planting monitoring) should document the full area of planting.
+The first report (for the 0-month post-planting monitoring) should document any variances from the mitigation plan, document the sources of donor materials, and document the full area of planting.
 The final mitigation monitoring report should provide the action agency and NMFS with an overall assessment of the performance of the eelgrass mitigation site relative to natural variability of the reference site to evaluate if mitigation responsibilities were met.
 An example summary is provided in Attachment 3.